DallanQ/lotr_journeys_in_middle_earth/QA.md

 The text on strike says "during an attack test" which means that you must be making the test.
 You are required to reveal cards for the test.

 ----
-Reference.md page 24
+page 24 of Reference

 93.1 When a hero is performing **an attack test**, that hero can discard a card that has the "Strike X" keyword to add X hits to the enemy group that is the target of that attack.

 ----
-Reference.md page 7
+page 7 of Reference

 5.2 Some abilities explicitly state to “apply” hits or modifiers—these abilities resolve outside of an attack.
 They are not attacks and cannot cause counterattacks

 ----
-Reference.md page 32
+page 32 of Reference

 **Strike X:** During your attack test, you may discard a card that has the 'Strike X' keyword to add X hits to the attack.